What to expect from your Deer Stalking month by month. Enter your email address below to receive the Almanac:

 (To watch a short film in whcih we consider the top hunting calibres for deer, click on the image below.
 In this film we review calibres from .243 to 300 Win mag')

-Despite the UK's stringent legislation there are still a huge variety of different rifle calibres and bullets, that can legally be used in the UK for hunting deer.
+Despite the UK's stringent legislation there is still a huge variety of different cartridges that may legally be used for hunting deer.
 For the beginner and for those visiting the UK from abroad, the choice of legal calibres can at first appear baffling.

-The following list of calibres, detailed below, though not an exhaustive one, is designed to give an overview of some of the top, most widely used rifle calibres commonly in use today for Deer Stalking and Deer Management in the UK.
+The following list of cartridges detailed below, though not an exhaustive one, is designed to give an overview of some of the top, most widely used rifle calibres and cartridges commonly in use today for Deer Stalking and Deer Management in the UK.

 If you'd like to get into deer stalking and are considering applying for a firearms licence a great place to start is by taking the Proficient Deer Stalking Certificate Level 1 (PDS1) The course provides the foundation skills and knowldge that are required to hunt deer in the UK: Proficient Deer Stalking Course - PDS1